codess-aus/PL-900/Power_BI.md

 Measures are automatically created by Power BI if it detects a field as numeric.
 You can use measures with aggregate functions, like sum, average, and median to build your visualizations.
 Measures created automatically by Power BI are identified by the symbol on the left side of the fields list and are generally used in your visualizations as a value.

+Measures are aggregations of KPls created from the data in your model.
+You Will use measures in your visualizations and can use the date table.

+* You should use a measure to calculate your company's aggregated sales.
+You can define a measure using a DAX expression.
+* You should use a measure to calculate your company's yearly increase in revenue.
+You can use a built-in Quick measure to show year-over-year change, or you can create a measure by writing DAX to calculate the year-over-year change.

 ## Custom Measure
 Custom measures can be used to aggregate data like but custom measures are created by you and are identified by a calculator icon in the fields list.

 ## Dataset
 You should not use a dataset.
 You can share datasets with other workspaces so that others can create visualizations using your dataset.
 Only the dataset will be shared not the associated reports and dashboards.

+Datasets in a classic workspace can only be used in that workspace, and dashboards and reports in this workspace could not use datasets in other workspaces.
+This dataset cannot be shared outside the Main workspace.

+You can use datasets in the same workspace with a classic or the new workspace experience.

+In the new workspace experience you can share datasets across multiple workspaces.
+Datasets can also be certified in the endorsement settings.
+Certified datasets can then be used in a workspace that is also using the new experience.

 A dataset is a set of data that is ready for visualization.